jungjinggg/Tech241_linux/file_permission.md

 * Read permission: 4

 ### **3) What value would assign read, write and execute permissions?**
-7
+Read, write and execute permissions: 7

 ### **4) What value would assign read and execute permissions?**
-5
+Read and execute permissions: 5

-### **Often, a file or directory's mode/permissions are represented by 3 numbers.
+### **5) Often, a file or directory's mode/permissions are represented by 3 numbers.
 What do you think 644 would mean?**
 6: first number represents the permission of the user: read and write only
 4: second number represents the permission of the group:
 4: the third number represents the permission of the